tubearchivist/docs/mkdocs/docs/api/channel.md

 - filter: subscribed

-Subscribe to a list of channels:
+Subscribe/Unsubscribe to a list of channels:
 **POST** `/api/channel/`
 ```json
 {